 You are required to notify the university immediately and in writing of any new or pending criminal charge, any disposition or a criminal charge, or any school, college, or university disciplinary action against you, or any type of military discharge other than an honorable discharge or any non-routine absence from school, that occurs at any time after you submit this application and prior to enrollment.
 Your failure to do so may be grounds to deny or withdraw your admission or to dismiss you after enrollment.

 Verification of changes will be sent to you by email.
 Once an admissions decision has been made, changes to the application are not allowed.

 Completed applications are forwarded to the department or program for review.
 Processing an application can take several days even in optimal circumstances and may take slightly longer during peak periods.
 The Graduate School makes every effort to process applications in a timely manner.
 By utilizing the full functionality of the online application, you can facilitate this process.
-Waiting for outstanding transcripts or letters of recommendation to arrive by mail can extend processing times.
+Waiting for outstanding transcripts can extend processing times.

 International applicants with or expecting an F-1 or J-1 visa are required to certify that they have adequate financial resources to cover the cost of tuition and fees, accommodation and meals, insurance, and other living expenses.
 Financial forms and supporting bank/sponsor documents may be downloaded from uncg.edu/ipg.

 If the applicant is not already in the U.S., international applications should be submitted at least one month prior to the posted deadline to allow for additional processing.